The Art of Herb Storage: Keeping Your Cannabis Fresh

 Avoiding Exposure to Light

-Exposure to light, especially UV rays, can degrade the cannabinoids and terpenes in your cannabis, leading to a loss of potency and flavor.
+Exposure to light, especially UV rays, can degrade the terpenes in your herb, leading to a loss of potency and flavor.
 To protect your herb from light damage, consider the following:

 UV Rays and Their Effects

 UV rays are present in natural sunlight and artificial lighting, such as fluorescent or LED lights.
-These rays can break down cannabinoids and terpenes over time, resulting in a less potent and less flavorful product.
-Avoid leaving your cannabis exposed to direct sunlight or bright lights for extended periods.
+These rays can break down terpenes over time, resulting in a less potent and less flavorful product.
+Avoid leaving your herbs exposed to direct sunlight or bright lights for extended periods.

 Dark Storage Solutions

-To shield your cannabis from light, store it in dark containers or opaque bags.
+To shield your herbs from light, store it in dark containers or opaque bags.
 Look for containers made of materials that block out light, such as amber glass or metal tins.
-Alternatively, you can use opaque bags specifically designed for cannabis storage.
-Remember to keep your stored cannabis in a dark, cool place to maximize its longevity.
+Alternatively, you can use opaque bags specifically designed for herb storage.
+Remember to keep your stored herb in a dark, cool place to maximize its longevity.

 Additional Tips for Long-Term Storage

-If you need to store your cannabis for an extended period, freezing can be an option.
+If you need to store your herbs for an extended period, freezing can be an option.
 Freezing can help preserve the freshness and potency of your herb.
 However, it's important to note that freezing can also make the trichomes brittle, leading to some loss of potency and flavor.
-Follow these guidelines when freezing cannabis:
+Follow these guidelines when freezing herbs:

 Use an airtight container or vacuum-sealed bag to prevent exposure to moisture and air.